DJHotLettuce/DIRC/README.md

 ## Structure

-The directory is a tree of folders representing categories that contain csv files.
-The csv files represent subcategories.
-The csv files contain the websites entries.
-For example, “tostitos.com/recipes” would be located in businesses/food_brands.csv
+The directory is made up of csv files which contain the website entries.
+The csv files represent different categories of websites, such as 'blogs', 'food brands', etc.

 ## Contributing